By Ohio.org Staff

-Ohio is rich with American history.
-It was the first free state formed from the Northwest Territory and home to the first private historically black college or university (HBCU), Wilberforce University.
-It’s also the birthplace of presidents, astronauts, inventors and writers, all of whom helped define American excellence.
+Ohio is rich with history.
+It was the first free state formed from the Northwest Territory and home to the first private historically Black college or university (HBCU), Wilberforce University.
+It's also the birthplace of presidents, astronauts, inventors and writers.
 Many of these Ohio heroes were African Americans who fought tirelessly for equity and justice.

-As we celebrate Black History Month in Ohio, there are many places around our state where you can experience the stories of these amazing people.
-From historic homes to museums, there’s lots to see not just in February, but throughout the year.
-Often these museums are operated by volunteers, so you’ll want to call before you visit.
+From historic homes to museums, there's lots to see throughout the state.
+Often these museums are operated by volunteers, so you'll want to check on guidelines and reservations before you visit.